Saudi Journal of Language Studies

 Research Citations Database (2016-2024)

-Access our comprehensive research citations Excel database containing publications from 2016-2024, with citation counts by year, publication dates (Hijri and Gregorian), and research domain categorization.
+Access our comprehensive Excel database containing publications from 2016-2024, complete with yearly citation counts, publication dates (Hijri & Gregorian), and research-domain categorization.